Tanzania: The St. Martin’s Girls Secondary School in Mbingu

 bild_tansania_project_header.jpg

-St. Martin’s Girls Secondary School is located in a rural region marked by subsistence farming.
-The school is exclusively for girls, because they have much less chance than boys of obtaining a higher level of education in Tanzania.
-Thanks to St. Martin’s boarding facilities, girls are spared the long daily walk to and from school and the exhausting daily work on their parents’ farm, so that they have more time for homework and study.
+St. Martin’s Girls Secondary School is located outside Ifakara in a rural area marked by subsistence farming.
+Thanks to the boarding facilities, girls are spared the long daily walk to and from school and the exhausting daily work on their parents’ farm.
+St. Martin is exclusively for girls, because they have much less chance than boys of obtaining a higher level of education in Tanzania.
 The school is in need of external support because it helps many girls from the poorest families with their fees.

 Facts and Figures